 Instead of pursuing full-time consulting, Alex chose to continue his graduate education and earn a Ph.D.
 He enrolled in the University of Colorado, Boulder’s graduate program where he studied with some of the most brilliant scholars in the field and to whom he owes a great debt.

 In 1999, Alex became a Christian.
 His faith has deepened his care for people and emphasized the importance of relationships in his life.
 He builds all of his presentations and writing with real-world experiences and the best available research.
 His motivation to equip others, however, has been nurtured by his faith.
 In 2002, Alex married a brilliant, wise, and beautiful wife.

 In 2002, Alex accepted a full-time tenure-track position as an Assistant Professor at the University of Arkansas in Little Rock.
 There, he continued learning from his fellow faculty about research, writing, and tackling the real-world communication and relationship problems people grapple with in the workplace.
 He started publishing original research in mainstream, peer-reviewed academic journals during his time in Little Rock.
 He also gave talks to various organizations that ranged from one-hour presentations to two-day workshops.

-In 2007, Alex came back to the northeast to The College at Brockport (SUNY), which is about 20 minutes from Rochester, NY.
-He is currently a tenured associate professor in the Communication Department and served as the Graduate Program Director.
+In 2007, Alex came back to the northeast to The College at Brockport, State University of New York (SUNY), close to Rochester, NY.
+He is currently a tenured associate professor in the Communication Department.
 He continues to give presentations to organizations on leadership, communication, and workplace relationships.

 When he's not working, you’ll find him spending time with his wonderful wife, wrestling with his young son, or playing the guitar.
 He's happiest when he's making his wife laugh.